tinyclub/linux-lab/README.md

 Welcome to fix up them.

-### VNC login with password failure

-This happens rarely, but simply fix it up by removing the containers (especially the clound-ubuntu-web container) and re-run your lab, it is safe to the data in lab directories.

-    $ tools/docker/rm-full
-    $ tools/docker/run linux-lab

 ### Boot with missing sdl2 libraries failure

 That's because the docker image is not updated, just rerun the lab (please must not use 'tools/docker/restart' here for it not using the new docker image):